-Check out the full list here and start making a shortlist of your faves.
+Check out the full list of events and start making a shortlist of your faves.

 Tickets for club nights go on sale 6th September and details of the events are coming very, very soon so make sure you are following UoNSU on socials.

-In the meantime, check out the preview of the Events Program here.
+In the meantime, check out the preview of the Events Program.

 Whilst Lockdown might seem like a distant memory, Covid-19 is still about and clubs and bars have taken precautions.
-For both universities’ events, you’ll most likely need a Covid Pass as per Government guidelines and more information on how to get one can be found here for UoN and here for NTU.
+For both universities’ events, you’ll most likely need a Covid Pass as per Government guidelines and more information on how to get one can be found at the two sites – Covid Pass For UoN and Covid Pass for NTU.